justinhoward0193/BIO152_Lectures/Otherlectures/new_systematic_kecture.md

 - Initially based on morphology (visible characteristics).
 - Now incorporate genetic, biochemical, and embryological comparisons.

 ---

+# Charles Darwin and the Voyage of the Beagle

+- Charles Darwin (1809–1882), English naturalist.
+- Spent 5 years (1831–1836) aboard **HMS Beagle** collecting specimens and making observations.
+- The **Galápagos Islands** provided key insights into variation, adaptation, and species divergence.
+- His observations became the foundation for the theory of evolution by natural selection.

+---

+# Key Concepts in Evolution

+- **Adaptation** – A heritable trait that improves survival or reproduction.
+- **Natural Selection** – Process by which individuals with advantageous traits leave more offspring.
+- **Selective Pressure** – Environmental factor that influences which traits increase survival and reproduction.
+  - Examples: predators, climate, disease, food availability.
+- Over generations, populations change as favorable traits accumulate.

+---

+# Thomas Malthus (1766–1834)

+- English economist who wrote *An Essay on the Principle of Population* (1798).
+- Proposed that populations grow faster than food supply.
+- Result: competition for limited resources.
+- Darwin later applied this concept to natural selection.

+---

+# Jean-Baptiste Lamarck (1744–1829)

+- Early evolutionary thinker.
+- Proposed **inheritance of acquired characteristics**: traits developed during an organism’s lifetime could be passed to offspring.
+- Example: giraffes stretch necks → offspring inherit longer necks.
+- Though incorrect, Lamarck emphasized the role of adaptation and change over time.

+---

 # Ernst Haeckel (1866)

 - Proposed **Protista** for unicellular organisms.
 - Later added **Monera** for those without nuclei.

+---

 ![bg fit](../Unit1lectures_static/a_systematic_approach/800px-Haeckel_arbol_bn.png)